asterics/AsTeRICS/Documentation/docs/plugins/processors/HRVAnalysis.md

 ---
 title: HRVAnalysis
-subcategory: DSP and Feature Extraction
+subcategory: DSP and Feature Detection
 ---

 # HRVAnalysis

-Component Type: Processor (Subcategory: DSP and Feature Extraction)
+## Component Type: Processor (Subcategory: DSP and Feature Detection)

 This component calculates various Heart Rate Variability (HRV) parameters from an incoming signal of raw ECG-data.
 For a detailed description of the HRV parameters and a guide how to use optical and electrical heart rate sensors see the work of Andreas Schreiber (in /documentation/DIYGuides/HRVAnalysis_Schreiber.pdf and /documentation/OpticalPulseSensor_Schreiber.pdf)